(WHM >> Home >> Server Configuration >> Server Profile)

 - This interface is only available for the Database Node, DNS Node, and Mail Node profiles.

-Set the toggle to enable or disable the optional roles you want for your server's profile, then click Continue.
+This interface lets you select optional server roles.
+Set the toggle to enable or disable the roles you want, then click Continue.
 The Review Changes interface will appear.

-The Activating Profile interface activates the selected profile.
-Click Show Details to display the activation log in real time, or use the system directory link provided in the interface to view the log.
+The Activating Profile interface activates the profile.
+Click Show Details to display the activation log in real-time.
+You can also use the system directory link provided in the interface to view the log.

 The profile activation process does not terminate if you close the browser window.

-The system notifies you when the profile activation completes.
+The system notifies you when it completes the profile activation.
 Click Go Back to return to the Select Profile interface.